Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 The learner should be able to do calculations about p values based on known probabilities.

-Eg: if you roll a six sided dice 5 times and get 3 sixes in a row then is the die likely to be fair?
+E.g. : if you roll a six sided die 5 times and get 3 sixes in a row then is the die likely to be fair?